-- (b) meeting any difficulty that might otherwise interfere with the due conduct of the election: - and any provision so made shall be valid and sufficient for that purpose. - (2) A notice under subsection (1) is a notifiable instrument. - Note A notifiable instrument must be notified under the Legislation Act 2001. - (3) The commissioner must give additional public notice of the notice required under this section.
+(b) meeting any difficulty that might otherwise interfere with the due conduct of the election;

-Note Public notice means notice on an ACT government website or in a daily newspaper circulating in the ACT (see Legislation Act, dict, pt 1).
+- (2) A notice under subsection (1) is a notifiable instrument. - Note A notifiable instrument must be notified under the Legislation Act 2001. - (3) The commissioner must give additional public notice of the notice required under this section. - Note Public notice means notice on an ACT government website or in a daily newspaper circulating in the ACT (see Legislation Act, dict, pt 1).
 The requirement in s (3) is in addition to the requirement for notification on the legislation register as a notifiable instrument.